triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 ./Xilinx_SDAccel_2019.1_0524_1430_Lin64.bin
 ```

-Select the `UltraScale+` platform for the U200 and install it to
+Select the `UltraScale+` platform for the U200 and install it in
 `/opt/xilinx` (because it is the default location used by XRT too).

 Ask for a 30 day trial license for example.
 It puts some information